-Our health scientists, including epidemiologists, toxicologists, industrial hygienists, exposure scientists, biostatisticians, risk assessors, and physicians apply scientific and medical principles to examine and address complex health-related risk issues in a variety of settings.
-The members of our staff are recognized nationally and internationally for their outstanding expertise and credentials, and their decades of experience in government, academia, and industry sectors.
-Our work has included numerous community and environmental health assessments, disease cluster investigations, air quality investigations and analyses, survey research, cohort and case-control studies, exposure assessment and simulation studies, biologically-based modeling, and preparation of meta-analyses and state-of-the-art literature reviews.
-We have specifically addressed issues for clients on industrial chemicals, pesticides, mineral fibers, drugs, medical devices, consumer products, nanotechnology, and other agents and products as they relate to health risk.
+Our health scientists, including epidemiologists, toxicologists, industrial hygienists, exposure scientists, air quality scientists, biostatisticians, risk assessment scientists, and physicians, apply scientific and medical principles to examine and address complex human-health-related risk issues in a variety of settings.
+Our consultants are recognized nationally and internationally for our outstanding expertise and credentials, and our decades of experience in government, academia, and industry sectors.
+Our work has included numerous community and environmental health assessments, disease cluster investigations, air quality investigations and analyses, survey research, cohort and case-control studies, exposure assessment and simulation studies, biologically-based modeling, meta-analyses, and state-of-the-art literature reviews.
+We have addressed critical issues for clients on industrial chemicals, pesticides, mineral fibers, drugs, medical devices, consumer products, nanotechnology, and other agents and products as they relate to human health risk.

-Our multidisciplinary team has extensive experience investigating a broad variety of health concerns such as claims of adverse health effects from exposures to a wide range of physical (e.g., ionizing radiation, low- and radio-frequency electromagnetic fields); chemical (e.g., volatile organic compounds, metals, dusts and other airborne particulates, mineral fibers, fumes, nanoparticles, and pharmaceuticals); and biological agents (fungi, molds, and other microorganisms).
-Our atmospheric scientists provide air quality and meteorological modeling, permitting, and licensing support services.
-Our health scientists assess the potential health effects of occupational and environmental exposures, investigate accidental releases of chemicals, evaluate fate and transport of chemical substances, simulate and analyze consumer and workplace exposures, and develop measures of prevention and exposure control, and assist clients with occupational safety and health evaluations and emergency preparedness and response.
+Our multidisciplinary team has extensive experience investigating a broad variety of health concerns such as claims of adverse health effects from exposures to a wide range of physical agents (e.g., ionizing radiation, low- and radio-frequency electromagnetic fields); chemical agents (e.g., volatile organic compounds, metals, dusts, air pollutants, mineral fibers, fumes, nanoparticles, and pharmaceuticals); and biological agents (fungi/molds, bacteria, and other micro-organisms).
+We can assess the potential health effects of occupational and environmental exposures; investigate accidental releases of chemicals and evaluate fate and transport of chemical substances: characterize consumer and workplace exposures through simulation and exposure reconstruction; provide air quality and meteorological modeling, permitting, and licensing support services; develop measures of prevention and exposure control; and assist clients with occupational safety and health evaluations and emergency preparedness and response.